MikeMaximus/gbm/GBM/readme.txt

 https://mikemaximus.github.io/gbm-web/
 gamebackupmonitor@gmail.com

-November 23, 2023
+December 7, 2023

 New in 1.3.8

+All Platforms:

+- Updated YamlDotNet to 13.7.1.

+Windows:

+- Updated SQLite to 3.44.2.

 Linux:

-- Fixed the ghost window that appears on startup when the "Start Minimized" option is used.
+- Stopped a ghost window from appearing on startup when the "Start Minimized" option is used.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html